Jan Murray

-Jan Murray (born Murray Janofsky; October 4, 1916 – July 2, 2006) was an American stand-up comedian, actor, and game-show host who originally made his name on the Borscht Belt and later was known for his frequent television appearances over several decades.
+Jan Murray (born Murray Janofsky; October 4, 1916 – July 2, 2006) was an American comedian, actor, and television presenter.
+He originally made his name on the Borscht Belt and later was known for his frequent television appearances over several decades, including as the host of several game shows.

 Early life

 Murray was born in the Bronx, New York City, New York, to Jewish parents.
 His interest in comedy began during his childhood, when he would often act out comedy routines he had seen at the local theatre for his bedridden mother.